Facts & figures

-We welcome applications from Australian and international medical students who wish to spend up to 8 weeks in our discipline's emergency departments.
+We welcome applications for Australian and international medical students who wish to spend up to 8 weeks in our specialty's emergency departments

 These innovative degrees have been designed by critical care clinicians for doctors interested in emergency medicine, anaesthetics and intensive care medicine.

 Coursework includes basic sciences, retrieval medicine and pain management, teaching in simulation and clinical communication and decision making relevant to the practice of critical care.
 You will gain insights into how research informs practice and undertake a critical appraisal of the evidence guiding practice in an area of critical care medicine.

 Some critical care units of study are available as non-award courses.
 If you are interested in completing a non-award unit please contact the course coordinator.

 View available units of study to learn more.

 Please note that CRIT5008 Evidence and Ethics in Critical Care is not available for non-award study.

 Training in emergency medicine is a pathway to an exciting and fulfilling medical career.
 This field offers flexible hours and training, work-life balance and wide-ranging career opportunities.